jasonyux/LocalRQA/docs/modules/serving/human_eval.rst

    Note that ``[{"fmt_content": ...}]`` is the dict version of ``local_rqa.schema.document.Document``.

-   You can obtain such a JSONL file using the scripts in :ref:`evaluation-main`, or by manually preparing the file.
+   You can obtain such a JSONL file automatically if you use the scripts in :ref:`evaluation-e2e`.
+Alternatively, you can also manually prepare such a file by following the format above.

 #.
 Run the ``gradio_static_server.py`` script to read the JSONL file and launch a web server.
 For example: